dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/cycles-usage.md

 # SNS cycle management

-## Why you need to observe the SNS canister's cycles
+## The need to observe the canisters' cycles
-In first version of SNS, cycles have to be maintained
-  1) manually = someone has to actively send cycles to the canister
-  2) for each individual SNS canister = this has to be repeated for each individual canister in the SNS
-3) also for dapp canistesr (But this is nothing new)

-If governance or ledger un out of cycles, might lose canisters and thus DAO.

 :::danger
 An SNS community must ensure that all SNS and dapp canisters have sufficient cycles by manually sending cycles when necessary to **each individual SNS canister**.
 :::

+1. _Manually_ means that someone has to monitor the cycles of the canisters and actively make calls to send additional cycles to them when the canisters' cycles balance get low.

+2. This process has to be repeated for _each indiviudal SNS canister_ and also for _each dapp canister_.

+At least the latter is not new to developers who built a dapp on the IC.
+Nevertheless, we want to underline the importance of this in the context of an SNS: If the SNS goverannce or SNS ledger canister run out of cycles and get deleted, this is of course catastrophic as users loose their liquid and staked tokens and as the dapp canisters cannot be goverend anymore.

+### Cycles in the archive canisters
-For most canisters, you know they exist as the SNS is already initiated with them or has explicitly added them.
+The SNS community should be aware of most SNS and associated dapp canisters as either the SNS is initiated with them or as they are explicitly added.
-One exception are archive canisters of the ledger canister.
+One exception are the _archive canisters_ of the ledger canister.
-The purpose of archive canisters is to store blocks of ledger
-    want to keep all blocks
+Due to limited storage, the ledger cannot keep all blocks forever and thus it spawns separate archive canisters to do so.
-    canister has limited storage
-    => do in separate canister
+The ledger spawning a new archive affects the cycles as follows:
-This means that at some point ledger will create archive When this happens, the ledger takes XX cycles from its current cycle balance and creates the archive with these XX cycles.
-XX is set by the SNS-W when the ledger canister is first initialized (TODO: verify).
+The ledger takes a predefined number _X_ of cycles from its current cycle balance and creates the archive with these _X_ cycles as the initial balance.
+The number _X_ is set when the SNS ledger canister is first initialized.<!--(TODO: verify)-->

-This specifically means that when an archive is created then
+This specifically means that SNS communities should be aware of the
-1) there is a new canister whose cycle balance has to be managed
-2) the ledger cycles balance decreases by a lot at once
+following:
 :::danger
-SNS communities should be aware that there are SNS canisters that are automatically created by the SNS, notably the archive canisters that are spawn by the ledger canister.
+The SNS ledger canister automatically spawns new archive canisters.
-The cycles balance of these canister also have to be managed.
+When this happens, the cycles balance of these canisters also have to be managed and the ledger cycles balance decreases by a significat amount.
 If an archive canister is spawn and runs out of cycles, ledger blocks might be lost.
 :::

-Good news is that
+To help SNS communities manage cycles, the SNS is initiated as follows:
-* at least SNS canisters are started with already a good number of cycles (namely XX)
+* SNS canisters are started with already a large number of cycles, namely XX <!-- TODO-->

-* the SNS ledger is started with 2*XX such that when the first archive is spawn, both should have enough cycles for a while
+* the SNS ledger is started with 2*XX cycles such that when the first archive is spawn, both should have roughtly X cycles.

-In more detail to learn about current canister and their cycles balance, and to top the cycle up if needed, you can follow these steps.

-## How you can observe and manage the SNS canister's cycles
+## How to observe and manage the canisters' cycles
+We next describe in more detail how you acn monitor and manage the cycles of the SNS and dapp canisters.

-### 1. Find all SNS and governed dapp canisters and their cycle balance
+### 1. Find all SNS and governed dapp canisters and their cycle balance.
 SNS root knows about all the SNS canisters.
    Make a call
    I think principal does not matter (TODO: verify)